Money Energy Law #12

 The Paralyzing Effect of Decisions

-For some, all the planning, analyzing, and researching they do, the fear of making a wrong decision may prompt them to seek advice from others.
-For other people, overconfidence—thinking there is only one, obvious choice, can lead to an over-reliance on one’s subjective judgments and experience.
+For some, despite all the planning, analyzing, and researching they do, the fear of making a wrong decision may prompt them to seek advice from others.
+For other people, overconfidence—thinking there is only one, obvious choice—can lead to an over-reliance on one’s subjective judgments and experience.
 In either case, we rarely trust our first thought, our instinct.
 Whether you call it intuition, gut feelings, or heuristics, there’s definitely a great deal of processing going on in our brains.

-Often we rely on our natural financial behavior capacity and our learned behaviors as I mentioned earlier.
+Often we rely on our natural financial behavior capability and our learned behaviors as I mentioned earlier.
 As an example, our monetary decisions may be formulated based on family and social conversations in our youth.
 Or, perhaps it isn’t a conversation but an experience, such as witnessing one’s parents losing all their money or the financial impact of losing a parent.
 So much informs the decisions we make in life.

 Making Decisions on Gut Feelings